JamesLawton/poseet-copy-01/content/pages/index.md

       - title: Expert Guidance
         content: >
-          Have you ever wanted to kick a ball like Ronaldo or dance like Rihanna? poseet can use any video as an expert guide to help you replicate the same activities, even your own.
-We analyze your form to measure every success and help you replicate it, time and time again.
+          Have you ever wanted to kick a ball like Ronaldo or dance like Rihanna? poseet can use any video, even your own, as an expert guide to help you replicate the same activities.
+We analyze your form to measure every success and help you replicate it - time and time again.
         actions:
           - label: Learn More
             url: 'https://app.poseet.com'